reerant/Scheduler-App/README.md

 The Scheduler App - created with React<br>
-- Displays meeting schedules for a fictious conference room.<br>
+- Displays meeting schedules for a fictional conference room.<br>
-- Works the best on desktops and tablets (when rotated horizontally).<br>
+- Works on desktops, tablets (best in landscape mode) and phones (best in portrait mode).<br>
-- Shows dynamic timeline schedule and progressbar for on going meetings that are based on the current time. <br>
+- Shows dynamic timeline schedule and progressbar for on-going meetings that are based on the current time. <br>
-- User can click on any meeting on the vertical timeline and it will then open a info window which shows more info of the meeting.<br>
+- User can click on any meeting on the vertical timeline and it will open a info window which shows more info of the meeting.<br>
-- Displays json-data for meetings.<br><br>
+- Data is in json-file.<br><br>

 Installation:<br>
 After cloning the project, run the following:<br>